Flocking transition in phoretically interacting active particles with pinning disorder: Introduction

 In this work, we study a system of active particles with chemo-repulsive forces and torques in the presence of quenched disorder.
 In our model, some fraction of the active particles are randomly pinned over the two-dimensional space.
 The pinned particles can only rotate and do not translate.
 However, the interactions between the pinned and free particles remain the same.
 We focus on understanding the role of pinning sites in affecting the flocking transitions.
 We find that increasing the density of pinning sites leads to a systematic reduction in the global polar order.
-In the absence of disorder, the system exhibits a crystalline flocking phase; however, even a small degree of disorder disrupts this ordered crystalline structure, giving rise instead to a liquid-like flocking state.
+In the absence of disorder, the system exhibits a crystallite flocking phase; however, even a small degree of disorder disrupts this crystallite structure, giving rise instead to a liquid-like flocking state.
 As the pinning strength or density is further increased, the system transitions into a randomly disordered phase.
 In a case without long-ranged repulsive force, up to a relatively smaller fraction of pinning, polar order sustains in the system.
 We construct comprehensive phase diagrams mapping the behavior of the system in terms of global polar order, susceptibility, density variance, and hexatic order parameter.
 Additionally, we analyze the flocking transition, pair correlation functions, and other steady-state collective properties to elucidate the interplay between disorder, interactions, and emergent order in active systems.\\

 The remainder of the paper is organized as follows.
 In section \ref{sec:Model}, we describe our model of phoretically interacting active particles in the presence of pinning disorder.
 In section \ref{sec:results}, we present our results from particle-based numerical simulations by mapping phase diagrams and describing the properties of the different phases.
-First, for the general case where all the interactions present in the model, we present flocking, structural patterns and various collective properties of the system.
-Then in section \ref{sec:v}, a case without long-ranged repulsive force, we discuss the effects of the pinning disorder.
-Finally in section \ref{sec:conc}, we summarize the main findings, compare them with existing literature, and outline potential directions for future research. \\
+First, this is presented for the general case both long-ranged forces and torques present in the system, where various collective properties of the system and the robustness of the polar order to pinning discussed.
+Then in section \ref{sec:v}, we study the case without long-ranged repulsive forces.
+Finally in section \ref{sec:concEv}, we summarize the main findings, compare them with existing literature, and outline potential directions for future research. \\